nojronatron/nojronatron.github.io/code401-files/workshop3-search-net-negotiation.md

 Spend time learning about mission, vision, products, etc.
 Find out what the company culture is like.

+### Cover Letter

+Follow instructions to the tee.
+Show that you can communicate and write.

+#### Add Value Proposition

+Offer details feature suggestion.
+find/describe a bug in thei product or wesite.
+check for bug bounty programs like hackerone.
+Make PR to their public Github repo.
+Find a syntax error on their website.
+Write a conde that illustrates a suggested change or fix.

+## Networking

+In the Tech community, people are willing to invest in other's success.
+Networking has a bad reputation though: Networking events w/ no real connection; networking creates shallow connections.
+Trditionally people believe networking must be a fully-fledged relationship - it doesn't.
+Hiring managers say "...do you know anybody who would be good for this position?"

+Networking is NOT:

+- A sales pitch.
+- Collecting business cards, phone numbers, etc.
+- Being disingenuous.
+- Dismissing people.
+- Taking without giving!

 ## Best Practices

 ATS: Keywords, formatting, phrases.
 Be AVAILABLE!
+Buid and maintain a connection with a company/employees.
+Discover how to make the hiring manager's job easier!
+Subscribe to newsletters, blogs, and news alerts.
+Write and review cover letters.
+Don't worry if there isn't a specific job posting, there is evidence

 ## Resources